ruby/ruby/doc/contributing/documentation_guide.md

 This is great as it is short and descriptive.
 Avoid documenting too much in the synopsis, stick to the most important information for the benefit of the reader.

+### In-Brief Examples

+For a method whose documentation is lengthy, consider adding an "in-brief" passage, showing examples that summarize the method's uses.

+The passage may answer some users' questions
+(without their having to read long documentation);
+see Array#[] and Array#[]=.

 ### Details and Examples